-The Kanata Greenspace Protection Coaliton (KGPC) encourages all residents to send email letters to the City of Ottawa Planning Department before the November 22, 2019 deadline for public comment in the initial phase of assessment of the ClubLink redevelopment application.
+The Kanata Greenspace Protection Coalition (KGPC) encourages all residents to send your opposition letters to the City of Ottawa Planning Department before the August 31, 2020 deadline for public comment on the resubmission by ClubLink of its redevelopment application.

-- identify concerns that are specific to you, your family, your street and neighbourhood
+- identify concerns that are specific to your neighbourhood, street, home and property, family and yourself

-- your letter can use bullet points to make it more concise and readable
+- you can use bullet points to make it concise, readable and quicker to write

 What you might say:

 - Why did you choose the neighbourhood you live in?
 What impacted that?
 Bill Teron’s master planned ‘Garden Community’?
 Neighbourhood design?

 - Was the shared access to the Kanata Golf Club land part of that decision?
 Why?
 Share stories about how you and your family share the golf course lands.
 Include pictures of activities and wildlife etc.

 - What do you expect to be the cost to you and your family if the ClubLink development is approved?

 - Read the resubmission by ClubLink at https://ottawa.ca/en/city-hall/public-engagement/projects/kanata-lakes-development-applications-7000-campeau-drive#applicants-proposal